How to Keep a Bandage Dry in the Shower

 3. Use a Large Bandage With Clear Tape

 Cover the bandage with clear tape or an Ace bandage, which sticks to itself but not your skin.
 This way, it won’t slip off and can stay dry until you’re ready to take it off.
-When removing it, use the tape to unwrap the bandage.
+When you want to remove it, use the tape to unwrap the bandage.
+This method is especially useful for large bandages that cover a bigger portion of your body.
+It also works well for injuries that are in hard-to-reach places, like your back or shoulder.

 4. Use a Strip of Plastic Wrap